hhslepicka/hhslepicka/README.md

 ### Welcome! 👋

-My name is Hugo and I am a Controls Engineer at SLAC National Laboratory.
+Hello!
+I'm Hugo.
+Currently working as a software and controls engineer at SLAC National Accelerator Laboratory.

 ## Projects
 Most of the time you can find me working on the following projects: